danfuzz/samizdat/doc/language-guide/09-module-system.md

 In the case of an application module, its "next" loader is the core library.

-As a final note, though the default module system is implemented in terms of the filesystem, all of the behavior of the system is based on generic functions.
-These functions can be bound to other classes, in order to provide other interesting and useful arrangements.
+As a final note, though the default module system is implemented in terms of the filesystem, all of the behavior of the system is based on method bindings.
+These methods can be bound to other classes, in order to provide other interesting and useful arrangements.
 For example, it is possible (and might eventually be desirable) to construct a loader which depends only upon immutable data as input.